luisbc92/MuseBar/README.md

 <img src=Screenshots/Muse%20Bar%20Secondary.png>

 ### Installation
+Just download the zip file and open the app.

-At first start you'll be prompted to log into your Spotify account.
+If you're using Spotify you'll be prompted to log into your Spotify account.
 It's not strictly necessary but it allows adding/removing favourites to your library.
+There’s no server side logic, everything runs on your Mac.

 ### Usage
 When you open Muse Bar you'll see a new button at the leftmost part of the control strip on your Touch Bar, displaying album art and playback action.